Navneet Karnaani

 Enterprise Software

-Building micro-SaaS products, consulting, running internship programs.
+Founded MandrakeTech.
+Fractional CTO for startups.
+Building micro-SaaS products.
+Teaching Distributed Systems at FLAME University.
+Running structured internship programs.
 AI-native workflows are the new normal.
 35+ years of pattern recognition meets the most disruptive technology shift since the internet.

 Current Focus